phalcon-orphanage/docs/en/webserver-setup.md

 c:\bin\RunHiddenConsole.exe C:\PHP\php-cgi.exe -b 127.0.0.1:9000
 ```

-## Nginx
+## nginx
-[Nginx][nginx] is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
-Unlike traditional servers, Nginx doesn't rely on threads to handle requests.
+[nginx][nginx] is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
+Unlike traditional servers, nginx doesn't rely on threads to handle requests.
 Instead it uses a much more scalable event-driven (asynchronous) architecture.
 This architecture uses small, but more importantly, predictable amounts of memory under load.

-Phalcon with Nginx and PHP-FPM provide a powerful set of tools that offer maximum performance for your PHP applications.
+Phalcon with nginx and PHP-FPM provide a powerful set of tools that offer maximum performance for your PHP applications.

-### Install NginX
+### Install nginx
-[nginX Official Site][nginx_installation]
+[nginx Official Site][nginx_installation]

 ### Phalcon Configuration
-You can use following potential configuration to setup Nginx with Phalcon:
+You can use following potential configuration to setup nginx with Phalcon:

 ```
 server {
-    # Port 80 will require Nginx to be started with root permissions
+    # Port 80 will require nginx to be started with root permissions
-    # Depending on how you install Nginx to use port 80 you will need
+    # Depending on how you install nginx to use port 80 you will need
     # to start the server with `sudo` ports about 1000 do not require
     # root privileges
     # listen      80;